2600hz/monster-ui/README.md

 * no options | `build-dev`

-  launch a Web server, CSS changes are immediate, automatically reloads the page on save
+  launch a Web server, CSS changes are immediate, automatically reloads the page on save (Browsersync)

 * `build-pro`